Ciaanh/XPChronicle/docs/CIRCULAR_V2_ONLOAD_INDEX.md

 **A:** Other events (UPDATE_EXHAUSTION, QUEST_LOG_UPDATE) populate the cached overlay data through their own code paths.
 Once cached data is populated, subsequent renders work correctly.

 ### Q: Why only circular bar is affected?
-**A:** Legacy and Vertical don't use the cached overlay pattern and don't have the early return.
+**A:** Classic and Vertical don't use the cached overlay pattern and don't have the early return.
 They update overlays directly in RenderBar every time.

 ### Q: Can we keep the early return?
 **A:** No, it breaks the initialization flow.
 The "optimization" doesn't provide value and causes this bug.